JuanpNeres/terraform-api-gateway-lambda-auth/README.md

 ## Usage

-- The API Gateway will expose endpoints for user authentication.
+- The API Gateway exposes endpoints for user authentication.
-- The Lambda function will handle the authentication logic and interact with the RDS database.
+- The Lambda function handles the authentication logic.

 ## Notes

-- Ensure that your Lambda function has the necessary permissions to access the RDS instance.
+- Ensure that your Lambda function has the necessary permissions for its operations.
 - Monitor the AWS console for logs and metrics related to the API Gateway and Lambda function for troubleshooting.

 ## License